Convert RTSP camera streams to WebRTC for browser-based low-latency surveillance. Covers the full pipeline and how Visylix delivers sub-500ms latency.

 Converting an RTSP stream to WebRTC involves several stages that must execute with minimal overhead to preserve low latency.
 First, the VMS connects to the camera over RTSP and receives H.264 or H.265 encoded video frames.
 These frames then need to be repackaged into RTP packets compatible with WebRTC signaling.
 The WebRTC handshake between the server and the browser negotiates codecs, ICE candidates, and DTLS encryption before the first frame is delivered to the viewer.

-The entire pipeline, from camera sensor to browser pixel, must complete in under 500 milliseconds to qualify as truly real time.
-Each stage introduces potential latency: RTSP connection establishment, codec transcoding if needed, WebRTC signaling, and network traversal.
-A well engineered pipeline minimizes or eliminates transcoding by passing through H.264 directly, uses pre established RTSP connections, and handles WebRTC signaling in parallel with stream setup.
+The full pipeline, from camera sensor to browser pixel, has to finish in under 500 milliseconds to feel real-time.
+Each stage adds latency: RTSP connection setup, codec transcoding if needed, WebRTC signaling, and network traversal.
+A good pipeline minimizes or eliminates transcoding by passing H.264 through directly, reuses pre-established RTSP connections, and runs WebRTC signaling in parallel with stream setup.

 The most common approach to RTSP to WebRTC conversion relies on FFmpeg as a transcoding bridge.
 FFmpeg reads the RTSP stream, decodes the video, and re encodes it into a format suitable for WebRTC delivery.
 While this works for small deployments with 5 to 10 cameras, the CPU overhead of decoding and re encoding every stream makes it prohibitively expensive at scale.
 Each stream can consume an entire CPU core, meaning a 100 camera deployment might require a dedicated server just for transcoding.